Free Service Call with RepairExact Written Estimate Before Repair is Made

 Gas Range or Oven Not Working?
 Oven Diagnosing the Problem

-Trying to repair a gas range is a different experience entirely from trying to repair an electric range.
+Trying to repair a range is a different experience entirely from trying to repair an electric range.
 Not only are the physical aspects to the problem different (a gas range uses fire and combustion rather than electricity), but it can also be dangerous.
-If your gas range isn't working properly, you can check a few things before you call a professional, but you must be careful.
+If your gas range isn’t working properly, you can check a few things before you call a professional, but you must be careful troubleshooting gas range problems.

 Always Be Aware of the Dangers

 When a gas appliance isn’t working, the risk that it could be because of a gas leak is always present.
 If there is a gas leak, then you should be able to smell it in the kitchen.
 You shouldn’t try an appliance multiple times in a row if it’s not working, because that can vent more dangerous gas into the air.

 Another dangerous problem with gas appliances is the risk of carbon monoxide.
 Carbon monoxide is odorless and toxic, and you should have a detector for it somewhere in your home.
 You should test your detector to make sure that you’ll be alerted to this problem.

 If you think that your gas range is leaking either gas or carbon monoxide at any time, call the gas company immediately.
 They will cut gas to your home.
 A bad gas appliance, leaking gas, or carbon monoxide can cause your home to explode!